Geometry of Spectral Curves and All Order Dispersive Integrable System: Hirota equations

-In Appendix~\ref{apphirota1surN}, we check that this residue at each $a_i$ is $o(1/N)$.
-This involves already non-trivial identities between Theta functions associated to a Riemann surface, like Fay identity or its degenerations, and involves the precise value of $\om_3^{(0)}$.
-We have yet not been able to find a general way to show that this residue is $0$ to all orders in $1/N$.
+In Appendix~\ref{apphirota1surN}, we check that this residue at each~$a_i$ is~$o(1/N)$.
+This involves already non-trivial identities between Theta functions associated to a complex curve, like Fay identity, its degenerations and dif\/ferentiations with respect to the moduli of the curve, and involves the precise expression of~$\om_3^{(0)}$ (equation~\eqref{W30ex}).
+We have not been able yet to f\/ind a general way to show that this residue is~$0$ to all orders in~$1/N$.